 The student must bring the completed required forms to the Financial Aid Office with a certified copy of the veteran's DD214.
 The documentation is then forwarded to the Department of Veterans' Affairs (DVA) for processing.
-Upon completion of the first day of class, the enrollment certification is reported by the VA Certifying Official to the DVA for processing.
+Upon completion of the drop/add period, the enrollment certification is reported by the VA Certifying Official to the DVA for processing.
 It takes DVA a minimum of 4-8 weeks to activate benefits.